Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 kubectl get httproute -n ${gatewayNS} -o=yaml
 ```

-We should see that this route is affected by the `AuthPolicy` and `RateLimitPolicy` defined as defaults on the gateway.
+We should see that this route is affected by the `AuthPolicy` and `RateLimitPolicy` defined as defaults on the gateway in the gateway namespace.

 ```yaml
 - lastTransitionTime: "2024-04-26T13:37:43Z"